The Australien Government has made an ad about its Whistleblower Protection Laws, and it’s surprisingly honest and informative.

 acTVism Munich compiled a collection of excerpts highlighting the Julian Assange case from previous interviews with Noam Chomsky, Stella Assange, Jeremy Corbyn, Paul Jay, Jill Stein, Nils Melzer, Chris Hedges, Tariq Ali, John Pilger, Jennifer Robinson, Srecko Horvat, and Angela Richter.

-The Government has made an ad about our Freedom of Information laws, and it’s surprisingly honest and informative (biting political satire).
+The Liberal Party of Australia has made an ad about its nuclear plan, and it’s surprisingly honest and informative (biting political satire).